ruanchaves/hashformers/README.md

 In this figure we compare **hashformers** with [HashtagMaster](https://github.com/mounicam/hashtag_master) ( also known as "MPNR" ) and [ekphrasis](https://github.com/cbaziotis/ekphrasis) when we evaluate all libraries on five hashtag segmentation benchmarks.

-On average, hashformers was **10%** more accurate than the second best option.
+On average, hashformers is **10% more accurate** than the second best option.
+More details [on our wiki](https://github.com/ruanchaves/hashformers/wiki/Evaluation).

 # Basic usage